Stochastic gradient descent on Riemannian manifolds: Conclusion

 In this paper we proposed a stochastic gradient algorithm on Riemannian manifolds.
 Under reasonable assumptions the convergence of the algorithm was proved.
 Moreover the convergence results are proved to hold when a retraction is used, a feature of great practical interest.
 The approach is versatile, and potentially applicable to numerous non-linear problems in several fields of research such as control, machine learning, and signal processing, where the manifold approach is often used either to enforce a constraint, or to derive an intrinsic algorithm.

 Another important connection with the literature concerns Amari's natural gradient \cite{amari-98}, a technique that has led to substantial gains in the blind source separation problem, and that can be cast in our framework.
 Indeed, the idea is to consider successive realizations $z_1,z_2,\cdots$ of a parametric model with parameter $w\in\RR^n$ and joint probability $p(z,w)$.
 The goal is to estimate online the parameter $w$.
 Amari proposes to use algorithm \eqref{manifold:retraction:eq} where the Riemannian metric is the Fisher Information Metric associated to the parametric model, the loss is the log-likelihood $Q(z,w)=\log p(z,w)$, and the retraction is the mere addition in $\RR^n$.
-The resulting algorithm, the so-called natural gradient, is proved to be asymptotically efficient, i.e., to asymptotically reach the Cramer-Rao bound.
+The resulting algorithm, the so-called natural gradient, is proved to be asymptotically efficient, i.e., to reach an asymptotical Cramer-Rao lower bound.
 Using the true exponential map and thus algorithm \eqref{manifold:grad:eq} would result in a different (intrinsic) update.
 In \cite{smith-2005}, S. Smith has proposed an intrinsic Cramer-Rao bound based on the Fisher metric.
 In future work, one could explore whether the intrinsic algorithm \eqref{manifold:grad:eq} asymptotically reaches the \emph{intrinsic} Cramer-Rao bound.
+More details are given in Appendix A.

 In the future we would also like to explore two of the aforementioned applications.
 First, the matrix completion problem.
 Proving the convergence of the stochastic gradient algorithm \cite{meyer-icml} requires to study the critical points of the averaged cost function.
 This leads to prove mathematically involved results on low-rank matrix identifiability, possibly extending the non-trivial work of \cite{candes}.
 Then, we would like to prove more general results for non-linear consensus on complete manifolds with a stochastic communication graph.
 In particular we hope to extend or improve the convergence bounds of the gossip algorithms in the Euclidian case \cite{boyd-gossip} to problems such as the ones described in \cite{sepulchre-08,sarlette-08}, and also to understand to what extent the gossip algorithms for consensus can be faster in a hyperbolic geometry.